WRRN: History

 While operating as an easy listening station, WRRN simulcast WNAE's morning show from 6 to 9 am Monday through Friday.
 Though music formats at times varied for WNAE over the years, music played during the simulcast was more soft rock-oriented to better buffer the easy listening format once the simulcast had ended for the day.

-In 2002, the station changed its format to oldies, then transitioned to classic hits in August 2014.
+In 1999, WRRN changed its format to soft adult contemporary, known as "Today's 92."
+Then, in 2002, the station changed its format to oldies, known as "92 Gold", which then transitioned to classic hits in August 2014.

 On September 30, 2005, Kibco Radio sold WRRN and its two sister stations to Radio Partners, LLC, which owned WBVP and WMBA in Beaver Falls and Ambridge, Pennsylvania, respectively.
 Radio Partners LLC President Frank Iorio retained W. LeRoy Schneck as general manager for a period to assist with the transfer of ownership.

+In the mid-2000's, it began airing Jones Radio Networks 24-hour satellite Good Time Oldies format, which eventually became known as Kool Gold from Dial Global, and most recently Classic Hits Total from Westwood One.
+Despite the syndicated programming, the station remained heavily involved in the local community.
+It included a live and local morning show from 6-10am on weekdays, as well as other local programming and remote broadcasts.
+40+ year personality Mark Silvis retired from the station in August of 2020.

 In 2019, after a failed attempt to sell the stations to Laurel Media two years prior, Radio Partners, LLC sold WRRN, along with its sister stations WKNB and WNAE, to Lilly Broadcasting, which operates WICU-TV and WSEE-TV in Erie, Pennsylvania, for $900,000.

+In September 2020, the station dropped affiliation with Westwood One in favor of the more flexible Local Radio Networks' classic hits format, allowing them to frequently insert local news.